SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    </ l
    </ o

-Iteration can also be used with :ref:`CollectionTypes_Dictionaries` to access their key-value pairs.
+Iteration can also be used with dictionaries to access their key-value pairs.
 Every item in a dictionary has a ``key`` property and a ``value`` property, which can be accessed via dot syntax: